 If you have elbow pain, it may be one of three common elbow injuries:

-Lateral epicondylitis (tennis elbow) is pain on the outside of the elbow caused by an inflamed tendon of the muscle that extends the forearm (as in a tennis backhand).
+Lateral epicondylitis (tennis elbow) is outer elbow pain caused by an inflamed tendon of the muscle that extends the forearm (as in a tennis backhand).
 See A Guide to the Treatment and Prevention of Tennis Elbow.

-Medial epicondylitis (golfer's elbow) is pain on the inside of the elbow caused by an inflamed tendon of the muscle that flexes the forearm (as in swinging a golf club).
+Medial epicondylitis (golfer's elbow) is inner elbow pain caused by an inflamed tendon of the muscle that flexes the forearm (as in swinging a golf club).
 See A Guide to the Treatment and Prevention of Golfer's Elbow.

 Medial collateral ligament sprain (thrower's elbow) is pain on both sides of the elbow caused by damage to one of the ligaments that holds the bones together (common in baseball pitchers and other people who throw things).
 See A Guide to the Treatment and Prevention of Thrower's Elbow Pain.